-Soap making has become quite the new addiction for me, and one of the most fun aspects of it is finding natural ingredients to incorporate into my batches for their benefits!
+Soap making has become quite the new addiction for me after reading the Natural Soap Making eBook Collection.
+And one of the most fun aspects of it is finding natural ingredients to incorporate into my batches for their benefits!
 There are a few ways to add them in and one of them is by infusing your own oils.

 Infused oils aren’t as strong as essential oils and usually don’t carry over a scent.
 But they still help in incorporating the natural benefits of a plant!

 Share the love!
 Pin me for others!

 There’s a huge range of herbs and medicinal plants out there that you can choose from.
 But, most recently I made a Harvest Orange soap!

 So, in this case I infused one of my oils with orange peels!